Dumont v. Lyon

 In March 2018, the Court granted Becket’s motion to intervene in the lawsuit on behalf of St. Vincent Catholic Charities, Shamber Flore and the Buck family.
-Becket has requested the court to dismiss this needless lawsuit.
-Oral argument took place on July 12, with a decision expected in August 2018.
+Becket asked the court to dismiss this unnecessary lawsuit, but in September 2018 the court decided the case should go forward.

 If ACLU succeeds in forbidding the state from working with faith-based adoption agencies, it will be even harder for thousands of children to find the loving home they each deserve.
 Becket is fighting to make sure that doesn’t happen.

 - Individual freedom: The government discriminates against religious groups if it prevents them from providing services simply based on their religious beliefs.

 - Public square: Faith-based organizations have the same right as secular organizations to operate in the public square.
 Religion in the public square is not a threat, but rather a natural expression of a natural human impulse.